How to extract hyperlinks from Word using GroupDocs.Parser for Java

 When you need to batch process Word docs, keep these tips in mind:

-- Optimize Memory Usage – The try‑with‑resources pattern (as shown above) ensures parsers are closed promptly.
+- Optimize memory usage – The try‑with‑resources pattern (shown earlier) guarantees parsers are closed promptly, preventing memory leaks.

-- Batch Processing – Loop over a folder of documents and invoke the same extraction logic for each file.
+- Batch processing – Iterate over a folder of documents and invoke the same extraction logic for each file.

 Q: How do I handle unsupported document formats?